-Now let's take a look at some of the best energy sector mutual funds:
+Some of the best energy sector mutual funds include:

 - Vanguard Energy (VGENX): This equity energy fund from Vanguard provides broad exposure to the energy sector with more than 135 energy stocks, such as top holdings XOM, Chevron (CVX), and Pioneer Resources (PIONF).
-Although some energy sector funds can include some stocks of companies outside the energy sector, VGENX focuses only on energy stocks.
+Although some energy sector funds can include stocks of companies outside the energy sector, VGENX focuses only on energy stocks.
 This pure focus makes VGENX a good choice for investors wanting full exposure to energy.
-This narrow focus can make the fund more volatile than the broader market but that's the nature of sector funds - to get exposure to one sector, although at relatively low asset allocation in the portfolio.
+This narrow focus can make the fund more volatile than the broader market but that's the nature of sector funds—to get exposure to one sector, although at relatively low asset allocation in the portfolio.
 VGENX has a low expense ratio of 0.38 percent, or $38 for every $10,000 invested, and the minimum initial purchase is $3,000.

 - Fidelity Select Energy (FSENX): If you want heavy exposure to energy stocks, FSENX may be the best choice.
 More than 50 percent of the total portfolio assets are allocated to the top ten holdings, which include CVX, XOM and EOG Resources (EOG).
 The portfolio consists of about 75 total holdings, which is normally at least 80 percent energy sector stocks.
 Historical returns, especially long-term, for FSENX consistently rank in the top third of funds in the energy sector.
 The expense ratio for FSENX is 0.79 percent and the minimum initial investment is $2,500.